Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks: Spatial-based GNNs (A-0)

-However, by repeatedly applying graph convolution multiple times, $\alpha$ increases thus it is prone to over-smoothing.
-Several different methods are proposed to solve the over-smoothing issue \cite{huang2020combining,rossi2020sign,rong2019dropedge,xu2018representation,chen2020simple}, and A-3 dose so by keeping part of the original representation no matter how many iterations it performs, and thereby significantly reduces the over-smoothing issue.
+However, because $alpha$ increases with the number of times graph convolution is done, it is prone to over-smoothing.
+Over-smoothing is addressed in a variety of ways \cite{huang2020combining,rossi2020sign,rong2019dropedge,xu2018representation,chen2020simple}, including Rational Aggregation (A-3), which does so by retaining a portion of the original representation no matter how many iterations it does, greatly reducing over-smoothing.